Tatenda Taibu

 Tatenda Taibu (born 14 May 1983) is a Zimbabwean former cricketer who captained the Zimbabwe national cricket team.
 He is a wicket-keeper-batsman.
 From 6 May 2004 to 5 September 2019, he held the record for being the youngest test captain in history when he captained his team against Sri Lanka until Rashid Khan of Afghanistan claimed the record.
-Taibu is currently serving as Head Coach for Cricket PNG and its national men’s team, known as the PNG Barramundis.
+Taibu is currently serving as Head Coach for Cricket PNG and its national men's team, known as the PNG Barramundis.

 In July 2012 Taibu, aged only 29, decided to retire from cricket to focus on his work in church.
 In December 2018, it was reported that he was making a return to cricket.
 Later the same month, he played first-class cricket for Badureliya Sports Club in the 2018–19 Premier League Tournament in Sri Lanka.

 International career

 Taibu made his first-class debut at the age of 16, and his debut for Zimbabwe national team in 2001, aged 18.
 In 2003, he was appointed vice-captain to Heath Streak on the team's tour of England, and was made national captain in April 2004, making him the youngest Test captain in history then, until Rashid Khan of Afghanistan claimed the record in 2019.
 Rashid Khan was 8 days younger than Taibu when he captained Afghanistan against Bangladesh.

 He took a two-year break for Zimbabwe in from 2005 to 2007 when he played a season as the captain of Namibia and another season for the Cape Cobras in South Africa.

 He made his return to the Zimbabwean side in a series against India A in July 2007, registering a century.
 The following month Zimbabwe hosted South Africa for a three-game ODI series and in the final game Taibu scored a career best 107 not out.
 It was the first ODI century by a Zimbabwean against South Africa.

 During 2010 Taibu's form continued and he scored 73 against South Africa as Zimbabwe were all out for 268.
 The South Africans chased down the total comfortably with Hashim Amla and AB de Villiers scoring centuries.

 He scored 98 for his side in 2011 World Cup as their team won by 175 runs against Canada in Nagpur.
-Taibu played a splendid innings in must-win situation of World Cup.
+Taibu played an important innings in must-win situation of World Cup.

 When Zimbabwe returned to Test cricket in 2011, Taibu was selected to play in their one-off Tests against Bangladesh, Pakistan and New Zealand despite making critical remarks of the country's cricket administration.
 He scored half-centuries in each of the three Tests.